 My personal experience, and these shocking and distressing accounts, which only identify some of these events only serve to reinforce my concerns.

-This has completely destroyed my confidence in the Online option..
+This has completely destroyed my confidence in Online options.

-Whilst it does not completely remove any inherent risks involved in meeting new people and making new friends and contacts - it does create a safer environment where you are in control.
+Whilst it does not completely remove any inherent risks involved in meeting new people and making new friends and contacts - it does create a safer environment where you are in control, and on your own territory.
 Face to face contact enables personal responsibility, authority and power over the choices made, thereby making the whole process a lot more honest, safer, straightforward and enjoyable!